Diversity-Enhanced Reasoning for Subjective Questions: Methodology

-We adopt Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmathpushinglimitsmathematical} for Multi-Role reinforcement learning, which is trained on top of the SFT model.
+This stage aims to enhance the diversity of the reasoning chain, broadening the answer search space.
+We adopt Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmathpushinglimitsmathematical} for Multi-Role reinforcement learning, which is trained on top of the SFT model.
 GRPO optimizes the policy by sampling a group of candidate outputs for each prompt and comparing their reward.
-We incorporate two types of rewards: an accuracy reward $R_{\text{acc}}$ provided by a verifiable reward model that checks answer correctness, and a diversity reward $R_{\text{div}}$ computed from the input text as a shaping signal.
-The total shaped reward is given by $R=0.9*R_{\text{acc}} + 0.1*R_{\text{div}}$.
-This follows the reward-shaping paradigm~\cite{reward-shaping}, where the auxiliary $R_{\text{div}}$ guides learning without changing the optimal policy.
+We incorporate two types of rewards: (1) a \textit{multirole-aware} verifiable reward $\textbf{R}_{\text{acc}}$, provided by a verifiable reward model that checks role-based reasoning answer correctness, and (2) a diversity reward $\textbf{R}_{\text{div}}$ computed from the input text as a shaping signal.
+The total shaped reward is formulated by $\textbf{R}=\delta \textbf{R}_{\text{acc}} + (1-\delta)\textbf{R}_{\text{div}}$.
+Note that the computation of $\textbf{R}_{\text{acc}}$ and $\textbf{R}_{\text{div}}$ are consistent with the definition of accuracy and diversity in Section \ref{subsec:metric}.

+This follows the reward-shaping paradigm~\citep{reward-shaping}, where the auxiliary $\textbf{R}_{\text{div}}$ guides learning without changing the optimal policy.
+Detailed setting is presented in Appendix~\ref{sec:appendix-a}.

 During training, we observe a synergetic effect of optimizing the diversity and accuracy objectives.
-This also mitigates issues observed in the SFT baseline, such as excessive verbosity and repetitive reasoning~\cite{toshniwal2025openmathinstruct}.
-Finally, note that GRPO computes group advantages $A_1, A_2,\dots, A_G$ instead of standard reward, which is given by:

-Hence, a group with uniform rewards (all 0s or all 1s) would give zero advantage and stall learning.
+This also mitigates issues observed in the SFT baseline, such as excessive verbosity and repetitive reasoning~\citep{toshniwal2025openmathinstruct}.
+Finally, note that GRPO computes group (G) advantages $\textbf{A}_1, \textbf{A}_2,\dots, \textbf{A}_G$ instead of standard reward, which is given by: $\textbf{A}_{i} = (\textbf{R}_{i,t} - \mu)/\sigma, t \in \{1,\dots,|G|\}.$ Hence, a group with uniform rewards (all 0s or all 1s) would give zero advantage and stall learning.
 By adding the diversity term, we ensure intra-group reward variance, enabling informative gradients and continued optimization.
+Mathematical proofs and detailed derivations are provided in Appendix~\ref{app:theorem_proving}.